Global Existence for the unstable Cahn-Hilliard equation in 2D with a Shear Flow: Introduction

 The structure of this paper is as follows.
 Section 2 deals with the local existence to the problem \eqref{maineq}.
 In Section \ref{bootassumption}, we establish several local estimates for the terms $\left\|u_{\notparallel}(t)\right\|_{L^2}$ and $\gamma \int_s^t \left\|\Delta u_{\notparallel} \right\|_{L^2}^2 d\tau$, and this allows us to make the bootstrap assumptions to the problem \eqref{maineq02}.
 As a consequence of the bootstrap assumptions, in Section 4, we prove uniform bounds for the term $\langle u \rangle$ with both $|a|$ and $\gamma$ being sufficiently small.
 Section 5 is devoted to prove the main theorem \ref{mainthm}.
 We prove it via a bootstrap argument by showing the bootstrap assumptions can be improved.

-Finally, in this paper, we will write $B$ and $C$ as some constants that might change line by line, where \begin{enumerate} \item [(1).] $B$ will only depend on $\varepsilon, b$ and any dimensional constants; \item [(2).] $C$ will only depend on $\varepsilon, a, b, \|\langle u \rangle (0) \|_{L^2}$, $\left\|u_{\notparallel}(0)\right\|_{L^2}$ and any dimensional constants. \end{enumerate} {\bf Acknowledgements.} The author thanks Xiaoqian Xu for introducing this research topic to him, as well as Gautam Iyer and Yuan Gao for insightful discussions.
+Finally, in this paper, we will write $B$ and $C$ as some constants that might change line by line, where \begin{enumerate} \item [(1).] $B$ will only depend on $\varepsilon, b$ and any dimensional constants; \item [(2).] $C$ will only depend on $\varepsilon, a, b, \|\langle u \rangle (0) \|_{L^2}$, $\left\|u_{\notparallel}(0)\right\|_{L^2}$ and any dimensional constants. \end{enumerate} {\bf Acknowledgements.} B. Hu acknowledges support from the Simons Travel Grant MPS-TSM-00007213.
+D. Xu acknowledges support from the National Natural Science Foundation of China (NSFC) under Grants No. 12371428 and No. 11871435.
+Y. Zhang acknowledges support from the National Natural Science Foundation of China (NSFC) under Grants No. 12401562, No. 12571459, and No. 12241103.
+The authors would also like to thank the anonymous referee for the careful reading and valuable suggestions, which led to several improvements in the presentation of the paper.